 Figure.
 X-2.1 Multiple Video Sources With different zone allocations in UE

-Note: the number of cameras and size of UE can be varied.
+Note: the number of cameras and the size of UE, i.e., the entire coverage of all cameras, can vary.

-For such a UE to be able to support signaling multiple video sources over the network, UE may have a choice of signaling an SDP by a) combining multiple zones into one or b) sending SDP from the individual zone.
+In this use case, there are a couple of possible scenarios.

-In summary, in this use case, there are following possible scenarios:
+For example, UE-A has multiple media sources under its control.
+UE-A is communicating with UE-B:

-1) Each media source is able to signal individual control message and send individual media stream
+Each media source belonging to UE-A is able to produce an individual media stream.
+To set up the media stream with UE-B, UE-A identifies the source of the media (e.g., by camera ID) and exchanges information about the media.

-2) Media sources inside of each zone may get combined together, send combined control message and media stream per zone.
+In each zone, media produced by the sources in the zone may be processed and combined into a new media.
+UE-A identifies (the source of) the combined media (e.g., by zone ID) and exchanges information about the media.

-3) Media sources from each zone may get combined together and send a combined control message and media stream as a whole.
+Media produced by the sources in all zones may be combined into a new media stream.
+UE-A identifies (the source of) the combined media and exchanges information about the media.

-4) It may be further possible to associate the zone IDs or camera IDs to particular pose information when the UE is creating or sending immersive content.
-Streams from individual camera or cameras in certain zones can be paused/resumed depending on the viewing orientation of the receiver UE (i.e., for viewport-dependent media).
+It may be further possible to associate the zone IDs or camera IDs to particular pose information when the UE-A is creating or sending immersive content.
+Streams from individual camera or cameras in certain zones can be paused/resumed depending on the viewing orientation of the receiver UE-B (i.e., for viewport-dependent media).

 Proposal